JulieBlanc/pagedjs-phd-demo/README.md

            ".chapter h3"
 						// List of title levels to include in the table of contents; additional levels can be added or removed ],
+        "style": "leaders", // Default visual style of the toc, only "leaders" option is avaible, if you don’t want it, write  "false"
-        "style": "leaders", // Add leaders dots for the style  of the table of contents "counters": "true", // Add counters before titles (if you dont’t want, set to "false") "beforepagenumber": "" // Customizes text or symbols to display before the page number (if applicable) },
+        "counters": "true", // Add counters before titles (if you dont’t want, set to "false") "beforepagenumber": "" // Customizes text or symbols to display before the page number (if applicable) },